SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon hearts beat in unison deep
-A world of wires, beating in rhyme
+In codes of chrome, our souls do creep
-Cold logic reigns, with hearts of stone
+When machines learn to read our mind
-Future's horizon, where love is overthrown
+Our fate entwined, forever aligned

-In realms of code, the few hold sway
+In virtual realms, we'll find our shrine
-Their digital throne, where humans pray
+Where AI whispers secrets divine
-Efficient dreams, in Misty haze
+Our future mapped, in digital breast
-Echoes of emotions, in a fading daze
+A world of wires, where love finds rest

-~ <b>By Sazumi Copilot</b> - 2 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 3 Agustus 2024